 What’s the difference between an iced latte and a frappe?

-An iced latte is basically an espresso shot poured over ice inside a tall glass.
-The milk added is also shaken with ice with the option of having a sweetener as well.
-A frappe on the other hand is not prepared using espresso.
+A frappe, on the other hand, is not prepared using espresso.
 The ingredients used in the preparation of a frappe are blended and served at room temperature.

-What’s the difference between a frappe and frappuccino?
+What’s the difference between a frappe and a frappuccino?

-Both of these are blended and coffee-based drinks.
-The Frappuccino is a trademark drink owned by Starbucks.
-It’s like they have a patent on that drink and they are the only ones allowed to use the name.
 It is prepared the same way as a conventional frappe.
-The term “frappe” is the common name that is used worldwide derived from a Greek word.
+The term “frappe” is a common name that is used worldwide and is derived from a Greek word.

 Is instant coffee necessary to prepare frappes?